-Dehydration

-When a kitten is not eating wet food, is vomiting, has diarrhea, or other illness it can quickly become dehydrated.
+Dehydration: When a kitten is not eating wet food, is vomiting, has diarrhea, or other illness it can quickly become dehydrated.
 Proper hydration is critical to good health.

-- Skin tent test & Gum assessment - When pulled, skin should snap right back into place - o Gums should be a healthy pink, and not white and/or 'sticky' - If the kittens appears dehydrated, take their temperature and other vitals - If the dehydration is severe, call the foster hotline for instruction
+Skin tent test & Gum assessment: When pulled, skin should snap right back into place; Gums should be a healthy pink, and not white and/or 'sticky'

-Diarrhea
+• If the dehydration is severe, call the foster hotline for instruction

-Get ready to scoop some poop!
+Diarrhea: Get ready to scoop some poop!
 Your foster kittens are bound to have loose stool.
 Change of diet, stress, parasites and antibiotics are just a few reasons kittens experience tummy troubles.
 Although diarrhea is super common, we still want to keep an eye on our kitties output and seek treatment for any potential GI issues.